Docker Template Stack .NET

 create_grpc.sh gRPC Service High-performance service communication

-create_worker.sh Background Service long running tasks, optional scheduled tasks (needs library)
+create_worker.sh Background Service long-running tasks, optional scheduled tasks (needs library)

 create_classlib.sh Class Library (DLL) Reusable code, NuGet packages